 Believe me, those were my concerns too.
 Even though I saw the spikes only on Penguin websites (I tracked rankings for ~160 websites of my customers).
 Fortunately, I have got www.extremetacticaldynamics.com added to SearchMetrics Suite as well, so I compared the data from both trackers.

-As you can see above, since July there has been no major ranking shifts or market share shifts.
+As you can see above, since July there have been no major ranking shifts or market share shifts.
 The average project visibility for this website was fluctuating between 45 and 60.
-On November 27th, the project visibility reached 87, and on November 28th it reached an all time high of 112!
+On November 27th, the project visibility reached 87, and on November 28th it reached an all-time high of 112!
 Visibility increased by 224%!

 Are rankings visible in Google when searched manually?